 On the other hand, is the main noise issue coming from outside roadway noise?
 If you live on a busy road or you have neighbors with louder cars, the traffic noise is likely sneaking in through your windows.

 Our AcousticCurtain™ is a soundproof curtain that deflects sound waves, blocking them from entering the room.
 They are a low cost, easy to install way to soundproof your child’s bedroom.
 Offered in a variety of colors and customizable to any window size, they are a perfect fit for any bedroom.

 If this is a window that get’s a lot of use (opened and closed multiple times per day) you may want to consider installing the AcoustiTrac.
 It has the same sound blocking abilities as the AcousticCurtain, but can easily be moved to the side when it’s not in use.

 Soundproofing the Floor

 If your child’s bedroom is on the first floor of the home, sound coming from upstairs can disrupt their sleeping schedule.
 Floor Blokker is a heavy duty mass loaded vinyl with a cotton scrim layer, designed to be placed under flooring.
 The mass loaded vinyl works to block noise from making its way to the room below, while the cotton layer helps dampen impact noise such as footfall.
 This product can be easily installed under any style of flooring.

 If your child’s bedroom is on the second floor of the home, sound coming from downstairs can travel up through the ceiling.
-An option for this problem is Ceiling Blokker, which stops sound from being transmitted through the ceiling and up into their room.
+An option for this problem is Wall Blokker, which stops sound from being transmitted through the ceiling and up into their room.
 Just like Floor Blokker, this product is made of heavy duty mass loaded vinyl and blocks sound from transferring between rooms.